 - Senior Adult Mental Health Services: Promotes and enhances independent living of adults aged 65 and older by stabilizing their mental illness or emotional disturbance.
 The program uses a multi-disciplinary approach to psychiatric treatment and includes comprehensive assessments, medication services, psychotherapy, case coordination, outreach and consultation.
 Home-based services are available.

 - Adult Substance Abuse Services: Provides services to adults who experience difficulties with alcohol and other drugs and their families.

-- Adult Intellectual and Developmental Disability Services: Provides services to adults aged 22 and older, and their families.
+- Adult Developmental Disability Services: Provides services to adults aged 22 and older, and their families.